sdasrc/editorial-website-extended/_projects/2020-05-01-aips-guide-v1.md

 ---
-title : AIPS - Some Lessons Learnt The Hard Way
+title : AIPS - Some Lessons Learnt The Hard Way short-title : AIPS Guide
-tagline: Collected wisdom for using AIPS effectively.
-description:  The Astronomical Image Processing System (AIPS) is a software package to support the reduction and analysis of data taken with radio telescopes.
+description:  AIPS - Some Lessons Learnt The Hard Way.
+Soumyadeep Das.
+2020-05-01.
+AIPS is a software package to support the reduction and analysis of data taken with radio telescopes.
 Here is a collection of some quick guides and troubleshooting tips.
 Date :  2020-05-01
 author: Soumyadeep Das
 layout: project-post